Unladylike-gatekeeper954/claude-workflow-library/workflows/writing-workflow.md

 ### Step 1 — Define Your Audience and Goal

-Every piece of great writing starts with two questions: *Who is this for?* and *What should they think, feel, or do after reading it?*
+Every piece of great writing starts with two questions: who is this for, and what should they think, feel, or do after reading it?

 **Copy this prompt and fill in the `[BRACKETS]`:**
 ```
-Role: You are a writing strategist who helps writers get
+Role: You are a writing strategist who helps writers
-clear on their audience and purpose before they start.
+get clear on their audience and purpose before they
+write a single word — because the biggest writing
+mistakes happen before the writing starts.

-Objective: Help me define exactly who I'm writing for
+Objective: Help me define exactly who I am writing
-and what I want this piece to achieve.
+for and what I want this piece to achieve.

 Context:
 - I want to write about: [YOUR TOPIC]
-- Format: [blog post / article / essay / report / email
+- Format: [blog post / article / essay / report /
-  newsletter / LinkedIn post / other]
+  email newsletter / LinkedIn post / other]
-- Where it will be published: [my blog / Medium / school
+- Where it will be published: [PLATFORM]
-  assignment / work report / social media / other]
-- My rough audience: [WHO — e.g., "beginners in marketing,"
+- My rough audience: [WHO — e.g., "beginners in
-  "my professor," "startup founders," "general public"]
+  marketing," "my professor," "startup founders"]

-Output: Give me:
+Output:
-1. A specific audience profile (who they are, what they
+1. A specific audience profile — who they are, what
-   already know, what they care about)
+   they already know, what they care about
-2. The #1 goal of this piece (inform / persuade / teach /
+2. The primary goal of this piece
-   entertain / inspire)
-3. The key question my reader is asking that this piece
+3. The key question my reader is asking that this
-   should answer
+   piece should answer
-4. The ideal tone (formal / conversational / professional
+4. The ideal tone for this audience and format
-   but friendly / academic)
-5. Suggested word count range for this format
+5. Suggested word count range

+Rules:
+- Be specific about the audience — push me to be
+  more precise than "general public"
+- If my topic and audience do not match well, tell
+  me before I start writing
+- The goal should be singular — trying to inform
+  AND persuade AND entertain equally means doing
+  none of them well
 ```

 ---

 ### Step 2 — Build Your Outline

-An outline is your cheat code.
-It means you never sit down to write without knowing what comes next.
+An outline means you never sit down to write without knowing what comes next.
 ```
 Role: You are an experienced editor who creates clear,
-logical outlines that make writing easy.
+logical outlines that make the actual writing process
+fast and focused.

-Objective: Create a detailed outline for my piece so I
+Objective: Create a detailed outline for my piece so
-know exactly what to write in each section.
+I know exactly what to write in each section.

 Context:
 - Topic: [YOUR TOPIC]